mingram8/Node-House/README.md

   }
 }</p>
  <p>Make sure you have amixer volume set and the right output or vlc will sound like it doesn't work.
 If you are using an aux port with the analog output I would type sudo amixer cset numid=3 1 then amixer sset 'Master' 50%   just to make sure.
 It stumped me for a bit since I had it on auto and the HDMI plugged in.
 I think it was sending sound to my monitor with no output.</p>

+ <p> I honestly stopped using the pi and use an old laptop as the server with the pis as relays (for radio controls and the like).
+The sliders just don't work well enough on the pi.
+If you don't want to adjust volume and are ok with sliders being jittery, then the pi works great.
+I am sure if I had a faster sd card, it would work great.
+The issue, I believe, is rapidly storing the slider states in mongodb, since controlling volume and brightness by exact values works fine.</p>

  <h3>To fullscreen the application, click on the clock.</h3>

  <h2>Microphone use</h2>